Never

 Files on the destination are never overwritten.
 As long as this option is selected, the destination only contains the first version of each source file.

-Overwrite if source file is newer
+If source file is newer

-Overwrite if timestamp or size is different
+If modification date or size is different

 Always